 AMUSE BOUCHE: Parmesan tuilles – savoury and piquant, just as delicious as the first time.

-Truffle arancini – creamy inside with the perfumed pungency of the truffle.
-These are adult rated snacks.
+Truffle arancini – crispy shelled snacks with a creamy inside, with the perfumed pungency of the truffle.

 Coppa di Parma and Spinata di Romano (salami).
 Both were moreish but my favourite is the salami as you could really taste the air-dried cured flavour.
 The spices shone through.

 Brown sour dough, rosemary focaccia, rosemary and parmesan grissini (bread sticks).
-I’m a big bread fan of bread, it’s hard to deny and the stand out one here is the rosemary focaccia, springy to touch and baked so beautifully, I could have eaten a whole loaf to myself.
+The stand out one was the rosemary focaccia, springy to touch and baked so beautifully, I could have eaten a whole loaf to myself.
 Dipped into that peppery Olivi Leggero made me as happy as larry.

 Rabbit, baby carrots, radish, clementine, quail eggs, pancetta.
 There was so much technique and flavour in this dish and there was even a piece of perfectly seared rabbit liver.
 We’re off to a great start.